-Susan M. Meffert M.D., M.P.H. is an Assistant Professor in the UCSF Department of Psychiatry, UCSF Global Health Sciences Faculty Burke Scholar, UCSF Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) K awardee scholar and a University of California Global Health Institute Awardee.
+Susan M. Meffert M.D., M.P.H. is an Associate Professor in the UCSF Department of Psychiatry and UCSF Global Health Sciences Faculty Affiliate.

 After working in humanitarian aid, Dr. Meffert attended medical school with the goal of studying mental health care for traumatized populations in Low and Middle Income Countries (LMICs).
 She has been an active researcher in the field of Global Mental Health (GMH) since 2004.
 Dr. Meffert conducted her first a mental health care needs assessment during residency training when she worked with Darfur refugees living in Cairo, Egypt.
 During her research fellowship, she built on this work and conducted an Randomized Controlled Trial (RCT) of an adapted mental health treatment for Darfur refugees in Cairo, delivered by community members.
 Dr. Meffert received the Global Health Sciences Burke Career Award in 2009 and joined the faculty as an assistant professor of psychiatry.
 From 2009-2012, she completed a mental health care needs assessment, an RCT of Interpersonal Psychotherapy (IPT) for survivors of the Sichuan Earthquake near Shifang, China and competed successfully for a UCSF Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) K12 award.